dianneblogs/dianneblogs-website/_posts/2017-08-14-Why-Finding-A-Church-Took-So-Long.md

 I was so in love of the grace this church has extended to EVERYONE.
 Never did I ever feel judged, never did I ever notice someone else judging.
 On top of that, we were introduced to a couple who are learning everything they can about church planting and later went to lunch with them after service.
 Our pastor also reached out to George and I to meet over coffee, to get to know each other on a personal level.
 Everyone in this church tries to do what they can to help others who are in need.
 It’s amazing!

 I am so thankful for what God has given us.
-We love our new home.
+We love our new home!

 I hope you are doing well!